kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 &bull; OVHcloud Edges IPs (4 IPs) <br>&bull; Customer AS and OVH AS to use for the BGP peering sessions
 <br>&bull; BFD parameters

-Important : in the alpha we cannot commit on a specific delivery time.
+Important : during the alpha, we cannot commit on a specific delivery time.
 Delivery can take up to several weeks.

 ## Step 6: Customer-side setup